bem/bem-sdk/packages/walk/README.md

 })();
 ```

-Function `walk.asArray()` is used for getting data about found files.
+The `walk.asArray()` function is used for getting data about found files.
 When a portion of data is received, the `data` event is generated and [information about the found file](#output-data) is added to the `files` array.
 If an error occurs, `walk` stops processing the request and returns a response containing the error ID and description.
 The `end` event occurs when all the data has been received from the stream.

-After that, run your web server using `node app.js` comand, and you will see a result look like this:
+After that, run your web server using the `node app.js` comand, and you will see a result that looks like this:

 ```js
 [